Maoi and 5-Htp: Can You Take Them Together?

 Why is this important?

-Serotonin syndrome is one of the most dangerous interactions in psychiatric pharmacology.
+Serotonin syndrome is one of the more dangerous interactions in psychiatric pharmacology, and the mechanism here is well understood rather than speculative.
 Mild cases look like agitation, sweating, dilated pupils, restlessness, and tremor.
-Moderate cases add hyperreflexia (especially in the lower limbs), clonus (rhythmic jerking, often easier to elicit at the ankle), myoclonus, fever, and tachycardia.
-Severe cases progress to hyperthermia above 40 degrees Celsius (104 F), severe muscle rigidity, rhabdomyolysis, disseminated intravascular coagulation, seizures, and death.
-There is no antidote; treatment is supportive (cooling, benzodiazepines, sometimes cyproheptadine) and stopping the offending drugs.
+More pronounced cases can add overactive reflexes, clonus (rhythmic jerking, often easiest to detect at the ankle), fever, and a fast heartbeat.
+The most severe cases can progress to dangerously high body temperature, muscle rigidity, muscle breakdown, seizures, and death.
+There is no specific antidote; treatment is supportive and centres on stopping the offending substances.

-Importantly, 'MAOI' in this context includes some less-obvious drugs.
-Linezolid, an antibiotic used for resistant gram-positive infections, is a reversible non-selective MAOI and has caused serotonin syndrome when combined with 5-HTP and other serotonergic agents.
-Methylene blue, used intravenously for methemoglobinemia and certain surgical procedures, is also a potent MAOI.
-Selegiline patches at 9 mg/24h or higher and oral selegiline lose MAO-B selectivity and become non-selective.
-If any of these are in your medication list, 5-HTP belongs in the avoid column.
+It also matters that "MAOI" includes some drugs that are not obviously antidepressants.
+The antibiotic linezolid has MAOI activity and has been involved in serotonin syndrome alongside serotonergic agents.
+Methylene blue, given intravenously for certain medical and surgical situations, also acts as a potent MAOI.
+Selegiline at higher patch strengths or in oral form loses its selectivity and behaves like a non-selective MAOI.
+If any of these are on your medication list, 5-HTP belongs in the avoid column.

 What should you do?